 - Alternating between bad and good behaviour which affects relationships

-If you have anger management problems, constructive criticism can be thought of as a challenge to you, causing a confrontation between the parties involved.
+If you have anger management problems, you may perceive constructive criticism as challenges, causing confrontations between the parties involved.
 You will tend to:

 - Obsess about how things should go your way